argrecsys/arg-miner/README.md

 </recommendations>
 ```

+The other results (in file form) of the argument extractor and recommender system can be viewed <a href="https://github.com/argrecsys/arg-miner/tree/main/results">here</a>.

 ## Dependencies
 The implemented solutions depend on or make use of the following libraries and .jar files:
 - JDK 16